Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Introduction

+Observably, humans fire their muscles at the same rate relative to the gait cycle during running~\cite{Perry2010}.
+Thus, to achieve adaptive running using robots, such a characteristic should be reproduced.
+When a CPG is used solely with phase resetting for running control, although the overall period can be adaptively varied, adjusting the timing of muscle firing is unachievable as yet.
+Moreover, Fujiki et al.~\cite{Fujiki2015} reported that applying slow adaptation (late adaptation) to CPG based on the neurophysiological findings \cite{Morton2006} in addition to phase resetting for controlling a compact bipedal robot walking on a split-belt, with different velocities of the left and right limbs, the motion converges to a steady-state gait.
 This study proposes an adaptive control system, which is based on the current knowledge of human neurophysiology, to achieve a stable running condition in a human-sized bipedal robot.
+Unlike machine learning studies that explore optimized controllers for the environment, in this study, we designed the controller based on CPG aiming to reveal how the robot and controller manage to the environment by adaptive behavior.
 We aimed to achieve adaptive running of the bipedal robot by adjusting the actuation timings via fast and slow adaptations.
 We designed a CPG-based controller to manifest adaptive behavior by providing fast and slow adaptations.
 Specifically, in the rhythm generator, the phase angular velocity is adjusted via fast adaptation (phase resetting) and slow adaptation to the actual gait cycle.
 Furthermore, the pattern formulator adjusts the muscle activation timing on the basis of the leg-state feedback to yield a running pattern.
 We validated the proposed control system through numerical simulations of a simple running model and experiments on a bipedal robot.